nyx-lyb3ra/Kuychi/README.md

 ## How to Contribute

-I would love for you to join this project!
+We would love for you to join this project!
 K’uychi is constantly evolving, and all contributions are welcome, whether it be code, UI improvements, bug reports, or new ideas.